-Marshall Islands creates virtual money to raise hard cash
+Marshall Islands creates its own virtual money to pay bills

 The law states that the Marshall Islands will issue 24 million SOVs in what it calls an Initial Currency Offering.
 Half of those will go to the government and half to Neema.

 The Marshall Islands intends to initially sell 6 million SOVs to international investors.
-It says it will use the money to help pay the budget, invest in projects to mitigate the effects of global warming, and support those people still affected by U.S. nuclear testing.
+It says it will use the money to help pay for the budget, invest in projects to mitigate the effects of global warming and support those people still affected by U.S. nuclear testing.

 The country also intends to hand out 2.4 million SOVs to residents.